rome/tools/website/src/index.md

 ## Development status

 **Rome is currently only supported as a [linter](/docs/lint).** As Rome's use as a linter stabilizes we will begin polishing the other components for release and usage.

-**Rome currently only supports JavaScript.** We have future plans to support HTML and CSS.

 Rome aims to have the following responsibilities: